OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 You can use a number of techniques to bypass these checks, most of which were introduced in the "Reverse Engineering and Tampering" chapter:

 1. Renaming binaries.
-For example, in some cases simply renaming the "su" binary to something else is enough to defeat root detection (try not to break your enviroment though!).
+For example, in some cases simply renaming the "su" binary to something else is enough to defeat root detection (try not to break your environment though!).
 2. Unmounting /proc to prevent reading of process lists etc. Sometimes, proc being unavailable is enough to bypass such checks.
 2. Using Frida or Xposed to hook APIs on the Java and native layers.
 By doing this, you can hide files and processes, hide the actual content of files, or return all kinds of bogus values the app requests;
 3. Hooking low-level APIs using Kernel modules.